-H3 Federal methodology (FM) X
+H3 Federal methodology (FM) Х

 H3 Institutional methodology (IM)

 H3 Both FM and IM

 H1 Need-based \$ (Include non-need- based aid used to meet need.)
 Non-need- based \$ (Exclude non-need- based aid used to meet need.)

+H1 Scholarships/Grants

+H1 Federal \$7,713,021 \$31,926,227

-H1 Scholarships/Grants H1 Federal \$8,611,634 \$11,470 H1 State (i.e., all states, not only the state in which your institution is located) \$4,053,804 \$4,800 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$3,260,373 \$1,637,001 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$381,206 \$199,962 H1 Total Scholarships/Grants \$16,307,017 \$1,853,233 H1 Self-Help H1 Student loans from all sources (excluding parent loans) \$18,838,919 \$4,779,140 H1 Federal Work-Study \$172,081 H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$34,553 \$1,442 H1 Total Self-Help \$19,045,553 \$4,780,582 H1 Other H1 Parent Loans \$3,251,625 \$3,845,504 H1 Tuition Waivers Reporting is optional.
+H1 State (i.e., all states, not only the state in which your institution is located) \$158,240 \$4,877,535

+H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

+H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

+H1 Total Scholarships/Grants \$7,871,261 \$36,803,762

+H1 Self-Help

+H1 Student loans from all sources (excluding parent loans)

+H1 Federal Work-Study

+H1 State and other (e.g., institutional) work-study/employment (Note:

+Excludes Federal Work-Study captured above.)

+H1 Total Self-Help \$0 \$0

+H1 Other

+H1 Parent Loans

+H1 Tuition Waivers

+Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$400 G24 ¢2.725.069 Н1 Athletic Awards \$499,624 \$630,208 \$2,725,068 \$677,312 111 Attrictic Awards ψ030,200 φ011,312
+Do not report tuition waivers elsewhere.

+H1 Athletic Awards

-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
+H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
+Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

 H2 First-time Full-time Freshmen Full-time Undergraduate (Incl.
 Fresh.)
-Less Than Full-time Undergraduate H2 Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2015 cohort) 820 4055 1232 H2 b) Number of students in line a who applied for need- based financial aid 741 3484 977 H2 c) Number of students in line b who were determined to have financial need 539 2452 517 H2 d) Number of students in line c who were awarded any financial aid 536 2404 473 H2 e) Number of students in line d who were awarded any need-based scholarship or grant aid 486 2100 362 H2 f) Number of students in line d who were awarded any need-based self-help aid 367 1857 352 H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 227 949 72 H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 293 1394 504 H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 69.8% 65.5% 57.1% H2 j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 10,632 \$ 9,851 \$ 5,810 H2 k) Average need-based scholarship and grant award of those in line e \$ 8,369 \$ 6,899 \$ 3,584 H2 Average need-based self-help award ( excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ 5,223 \$ 6,904 \$ 7,508 H2 m) Average need-based loan ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f who were awarded a need-based loan \$ 5,177 \$ 6,887 \$ 7,478
+Less Than Full-time Undergraduate H2 a) Number of degree-seeking undergradu (CDS Item B1 if reporting on Fall 2018) H2 b) Number of students in line a who applie based financial aid d for need- H2 c) Number of students in line b who were have financial need H2 Number of students in line c who were financial aid - H2 e) Number of students in line d who were need-based scholarship or grant aid H2 f) Number of students in line d who were need-based self-help aid , H2 g) Number of students in line d who were non-need-based scholarship or grant ai d H2 h) Number of students in line d whose new (exclude PLUS loans, unsubsidized loa alternative loans) H2 i) On average, the percentage of need the students who were awarded any need- Exclude any aid that was awarded in ex- well as any resources that were awarded EFC (PLUS loans, unsubsidized loans, alternative loans) based aid. cess of need as ad to replace H2 j) The average financial aid package of th Exclude any resources that were award EFC (PLUS loans, unsubsidized loans, alternative loans) ed to replace H2 k) Average need-based scholarship and g those in line e rant award of H2 Average need-based self-help award (e loans, unsubsidized loans, and private a of those in line f alternative loans) H2 M) Average need-based loan (excluding Plunsubsidized loans, and private alternative those in line f who were awarded a need tive loans) of